Evaluation access for regulated & quality-critical systems

 Define who can publish or subscribe to which topics, under which conditions.
 Policies are versioned and always part of the audit record — so you can prove not just what happened, but which rule allowed or blocked it.

-Immutable audit trail
+Reviewable audit trail

-Identity & change tracking
+Identity & change context

 Structured, readable evidence